16 Meanings

 And it's passing slowly

-Killing time but it's better
+Killing time but it's

-Than living in what will come
+Better than living in what will come and I've

-Of your letters with me
+Still got some of your letters with me and I

-Or I read too much and I think you know
+And I think you know let's

-And the lipstick on my cigarettes
+Lipstick on my cigarettes

 Frost upon the window pane

-Nine while nine
+Nine while nine and I'm waiting

-She said, "Do you remember a time when angels?
+She said do you remember a time when angels

 Do you remember a time when fear